Birth of the company's founder, Marie Brizard, on June 28th 1714 in Bordeaux ( in the Sainte-Croix district).

 Creation of Maison Marie Brizard & Roger by Marie Brizard and Jean-Baptiste Roger, her business partner.
 During this time, the founders built the business starting with a reference product of Anisette and a range of quality liqueurs

-Marie Brizard finalises the definitive recipe for the famous Anisette liqueur that bears her name
+Marie Brizard finalizes the definitive recipe for the famous Anisette liqueur that bears her name

-For the 50th anniversary of the founding of the company, Anne Brizard-Roger hands over its management to her three sons: Jean-Baptiste-Augustin Roger, Basile-Augustine Roger, and above all, Théodore Roger.
-The process for handing down the know-how was now in place, it was time to start to make the company grow.
+For the 50th anniversary of the founding of the company, Anne Brizard-Roger hands over its management to her three sons: Jean-Baptiste-Augustin Roger, and most particularly to Théodore Roger.
+The process of passing on the expertise now completed; it is time to start growing the company.

 Maison Marie Brizard & Roger takes part in the World's Fair in Chicago, and from this date, prizes awarded at trade fairs would always appear on the bottle labels